 TAVI may be an excellent option for certain patients with severe symptomatic aortic stenosis who may have increased risks associated with surgical aortic valve implantation (SAVI).1

 Without intervention, this patient population's survival rate is approximately 50% at two years.2

 The Evolut™ and Corevalve™ TAVI platforms have shown exceptionally strong safety and performance throughout years of clinical study results and across the surgical risk spectrum.

 The Evolut TAVI platform’s supra-annular valve design delivers large EOAs (effective orifice area) and low single-digit gradients resulting in industry-leading hemodynamics.

 Most medical procedures have risks.
 The Medtronic TAVI procedure’s most serious risks include:

-The Medtronic Aortic Stenosis Evolut™ TAVI mobile application provides healthcare professionals an educational augmented reality experience to learn more about the progression and treatment need of aortic valve stenosis.
+The Medtronic Aortic Stenosis Evolut™️ TAVI application provides health care professionals an educational augmented reality experience, supporting patient conversations about the progression of the disease and treatment need.

 Symptoms can develop insidiously and may often go unrecognized by patients and their physicians.
 Many patients who state they have no symptoms may be subconsciously limiting their exercise to avoid symptoms.4